stevenbarragan/julia_builder/README.md

       # when you need to do some extra work on the value you can pass a proc.
       column 'Full name', -> { "#{ name.capitalize } #{ last_name.capitalize }" }

+      # or you can pass a block
+      column 'Type' do |user|
+        user.class.name
+      end
     end
     ```